jim-easterbrook/python-gphoto2/developer/README.rst

 Notes for developers
 ====================

-The python interfaces can be built with any version of libgphoto2, but functions only present in later versions will not be accessible from python unless the interface is built with that later version.
+The python interfaces can be built with any recent version of libgphoto2, but functions only present in later versions will not be accessible from python unless the interface is built with that later version.
 However, using this later version interface with an earlier version of libgphoto2 would normally result in undefined reference errors.

 The solution is to include definitions of new functions in the interface to replace the proper versions when building for an older version of libgphoto2.
 See the camera.i interface file for an example.